-The crane can be operated in three steering modes; Two-Wheel Steer, Four Wheel Steer and Crab Steering mode.
+The crane can be operated in three steering modes; Two-Wheel Steer, Four Wheel Steer and Crab Steering Mode.

-These modes are selected using the Steering Selector Switch shown in Figure 3-33.
-Before selecting to a different steering mode all tires must first be aligned in a straight forward position.
+These modes are selected using the Steering Selector Switch shown in Figure 3-32.
+Before switching to a different steering mode all tires must first be aligned in a straight forward position.
 If they are not, steering may not index properly.
-Should the steering not be indexed, see "Four-Wheel Steering Indexing Procedure" on page 3-17.
+Should the steering not be indexed, see Four-Wheel Steering Indexing Procedure below.